-There is a plethora of reasons why people might choose veganism – for the environment, for their health or just because it’s the latest trend.
-In any case, it is important to understand the pro’s and con’s of going vegan.
+There are a plethora of reasons why people might choose veganism – for the environment, for their health or just because it’s the latest trend.
+In any case, it is important to understand the pros and cons of going vegan.
 So, if you are vegan, or have ever thought about going vegan, read on!

 What is Veganism?

 For those of you who don’t know, veganism is the complete avoidance of animal products such as dairy, eggs and meat.
 A less obvious example of an animal product is jelly beans, which are sometimes coloured with insect blood!

 While not all are strict enough to avoid traces of insect blood in their candy, all vegans do run the risk of serious malnutrition if the diet is not properly managed.

 Cobalamin (vitamin B12) poses the greatest deficiency risk for vegans, so if you are going to listen to anything in this article, listen to this!
 It is lacking in vegan diets as is synthesised by specific bacteria that resides in ruminant and coprophagic animals only (for example, cows).
 While a small amount can be synthesised endogenously (within our own bodies), it is not nearly enough to keep up with everyday demands.
 Algae and fermented soy products are often advertised as a B12 supplement.
 However, the type of B12 within these products is largely unavailable to the human body.
 This is a very important factor for vegans to consider when evaluating their B12 status.

 B12 fortified foods are an option for vegans as a means of preventing B12 deficiency.
 However, this is not always a sufficient enough source.
 I highly recommend vegans to consider B12 injections.
 While having to get a shot may seem daunting, I can assure you it is less scary than the paraesthesia (tingling extremities) and anaemia that results from B12 deficiency.